Swim Team Basics

 - Then click your swimmer's name

 All of the pools in our league, including Oakwood’s Gardner Pool**, are 25 meters long.
 This means that Oakwood Dolphins swimmers can set team records at any meet they attend, not just home meets.
 Records are tracked on our Swimtopia site and on the board at Gardner Pool.
-We do our best to keep the board up to date; however, if your swimmer sets a new record, please let us know and allow a day or two for the board to be updated.
+We do our best to keep the board up to date; however, if you think your swimmer has set a new record, please let us know and allow a day or two for the board to be updated.
+Note that records may not be set at the Fun Meet because it is not a regular-season meet.

 **Long-time Dolphins families may have heard that Gardner Pool is a slightly different length than the other pools in our league, and therefore swimmers could only set records at home meets.
 In 2021 the Gardner Pool was measured and the 25 meter length was officially verified.